stanpereira/DataAnalystProjects/README.md

    ***(Tools Used : MS Excel)***

 For a portfolio of all the projects, you can view the [Data Analysis Portfolio](Data%20Analysis%20Portfolio.pdf) file.

+## Tableau Projects

+To view these Tableau Dashboards in Tableau Public, click on the hypertext link.

+1. AirBnB NYC